 12083: This is the serial number for the zone file.

-Map a host to an IP address.
-The "A” record is used to map a host to an IPv4 IP address.
+A Records: The "A” record is used to map a host to an IPv4 IP address.
 The general format is this:

 host IN A IPv4_address